 Agile encourages teams to collaborate, not compete.
 An Agile team focuses on what works best for the end-users.
 Testers think first about how users feel and what matters most to them.

 Before we had Agile, software development teams used other testing methodologies.
-These include Waterfall, V-model, Incremental, and XP.
+These include Waterfall, V-model, Incremental, and Extreme Programming (XP).
 Agile has many advantages over these older methodologies.

 As you can see, Agile has many advantages (and a couple of disadvantages) compared to waterfall.
 To learn more on the topic read our article, types of software testing methodology.

 Agile utilizes four testing methods.
 Let’s take a close look at each method and how they function.

 Behavior Driven Development (BDD)

 In BDD testers, business owners and developers work together to create scenarios.
 These scenarios aid communication between stakeholders.
 All members learn and understand each feature.
 The team writes scenarios in a specific syntax.
 The scenarios summarize features and behaviors, called “executable specifications.”
 BDD gives teams a way to build hypothetical scenarios.
 Then they test to find faults and build functionality.